-This reminded me of my grandmother, whom my sister and I called “Nanny”.
+My sister and I called our grandmother “Nanny”.
 My Nanny was definitely one of a kind and I miss her terribly.
+But, she’s left us with great memories.
+One involves an incident while she was searching for a garage sale.

 Nanny had this thing for what she termed “garage sale-ing”.
 She loved (and that’s not a strong enough word) going to garage sales and looking, even if she didn’t buy anything.
 But she usually came away with something.
 She loved the haggling back and forth over price.
 Boy was she good at it!